Robert D. Webb: Director

 Fox allowed Webb to return to directing with The Glory Brigade (1953), a Korean War film with Victor Mature shot in Fort Leonard Wood, Missouri.

-He then directed the treasure hunting film Beneath the 12-Mile Reef (1953), with Robert Wagner, which became a big hit by being the third movie shot in CinemaScope.
+He then directed the Romeo and Juliet inspired sponge fishing film Beneath the 12-Mile Reef (1953), with Robert Wagner, which became a big hit by being the third movie shot in CinemaScope.

-He did White Feather (1955), a Western with Wagner, Jeffrey Hunter and Debra Paget.
+He did White Feather (1955), a Western with Wagner, Jeffrey Hunter and 1954 Debra Paget.
 This was followed by Seven Cities of Gold (1955), a historical adventure film with Richard Egan, which was produced by Webb and his wife.
 It was his favourite film.

 Webb did a science fiction film, On the Threshold of Space (1956), and then The Proud Ones (1956), a Western with Hunter and Robert Ryan.
 In June 1956 his contract with Fox was renewed and they said he would direct The Iron Butterfly however the film was not made.

 Webb directed Elvis Presley's first film, Love Me Tender (1956), a Western where Presley was billed after Egan and Paget.
 It became a huge hit.

-Webb directed The Way to the Gold (1957), a Western with Hunter.
+Webb directed 1957 The Way to the Gold (1957), a Western with Hunter.
 In 1957 he tried to get Fox to finance a musical, Crazy Boy.
 He had another project called Meeting on a Summit which was not made.

 He did an episode of Rawhide then was hired by Alan Ladd to do a Western for Ladd's own company, Guns of the Timberland (1960) the first dramatic movie for singer Frankie Avalon.